rbhogal/game-save-app/README.md

 * My goal was to maintain focus on JavaScript and React/Redux therefore I decided to keep it simple with the CSS and used external sheets rather than CSS-in-JS styled components or CSS Modules
 * For the same reason I also used [Bennett Wong's loading dots](https://codepen.io/bennett/pen/GjRPdk) from CodePen, [React Slick Library](https://react-slick.neostack.com/) for Carousels (although I did alter some code to customize), and [React Hot Toast Library](https://react-hot-toast.com/).
 Otherwise all of the code was written by me.

-## If I had more time I would change this🏼‍♂️
+## If I had more time I would change this

 * Refactor some code such as [this](https://github.com/rbhogal/game-save-app/blob/main/src/components/Home.js#L151) and [this](https://github.com/rbhogal/game-save-app/blob/692245f90cf8a7f1730671039f3dfaf96a0e937c/src/components/SavedGames.js#L57) in order to not repeat myself and maintain coding best practices
 * Add some unit, integration, and end-to-end testing using Jest and React Testing Library